SilentRhetoric/algokit-tutorials/src/content/tutorial/1-basics/1-introduction/2-blocks/content.md

 ---
 type: lesson
-title: Network Status
+title: Transaction Blocks
 focus: /src/utils.ts
 ---

-# Blocks
+# Transaction Blocks

 In the previous lesson, we fetched the network status and looked at the `lastRound` property to get the block number of the tip of the chain.
 Now, let's see what's in the most recent block on the chain in terms of transactions.